NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 To discover all installed apps names, you can enable the DEBUG log output from the binding to see a list of apps that have been discovered as installed.
 This list is displayed once, shortly after the TV is turned On.

 If you have a TV >2019, then the list of apps will not be discovered.
-There is a workaround built in to the biinding for this.
-If no apps are discovered on your TV, a file `misc/samsungtv.applist` will be created in the openHAB config directory (`/etc/openhab` for Linux systems).
-Initially this file will be empty.

-A default list of known appID's is built into the binding, these covers most common apps.
+Instead, a default list of known appID's is built into the binding, these cover most common apps.
 The binding will attempt to discover these apps, and, if you are lucky, your app will be found and you have nothing further to do.
 It is possible that new apps have been added, or are specific to your country that are not in the built in list, in which case you can add these apps manually.

 #### Adding apps manually

+If the app you need is not discovered, a file `samsungtv.cfg` will need to be be created in the openHAB config services directory (`/etc/openhab/services/` for Linux systems).

-You need to edit the fiile `misc/samsungtv.applist` as previously mentioned, and add in the name, appID, and type of the apps you have installed on your TV.
-Here is a sample for the contents of the `samsungtv.applist` file:
+You need to edit the file `samsungtv.cfg`, and add in the name, appID, and type of the apps you have installed on your TV.
+Here is a sample for the contents of the `samsungtv.cfg` file:

 ```
 # This file is for the samsungtv binding